tahsinratul/tahsinratul/README.md

 <h2 align="center"><I>Hello world!</I></h2>
-<p>I am Tahsin Fahim Ratul, a passionate frontend developer.
+<p>I am <span font-bold>Tahsin Fahim Ratul</span>, a passionate frontend developer.
 Working on various problem solving projects.
 My aim is to provide the knowledge that I have gathered from the web world!</p>

 ###